cetzz/test_LN/README.md

 ## Resources
-Since this was made as a test, I've implemented just the necessary.
+Since this was made as a test, I've implemented just the necessary.<br>
 I implemented Starships and Vehicles as that was what was requested by the test, but I also implemented Films as it was a good way to practice table relationships, and the Root resource to show the routing.

 **ROOT:**